SmirnovKirill/subtitle_merger/README.md

 <a name="formats"></a>
 ## What formats are supported?
 Currently the application supports SubRip subtitles (**.srt**) and Matroska videos (**.mkv**).
-It also supports SubStation Alpha subtitles if they are already in videos and will convert them with Ffmpeg to SubRip internally.
+It also supports SubStation Alpha subtitles if they are already in videos and will convert them with ffmpeg to SubRip internally.

 <a name="size"></a>